 Health and Antibiotics in Vietnamese Pig Production II

-InfoStart date: 1 December, 2021 End date: 31 July, 2024 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 20-M10KU Countries: Vietnam Thematic areas: Food security and safety, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: National Institute of Veterinary Research (NIVR), Vietnam National Institute of Nutrition (NIN), Vietnam Vietnam Academy of Social Sciences (VASS), Vietnam Laboratory for Swine Diseases (SEGES), Denmark Project coordinator: Anders Dalsgaard Total grant: 4,998,157 DKK
+InfoStart date: 1 December, 2021 End date: 31 July, 2024 Project type: Research projects in countries with targeted development cooperation (earlier Window 2) Project code: 20-M10KU Countries: Vietnam Thematic areas: Food security and safety, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: National Institute of Veterinary Research (NIVR), Vietnam National Institute of Nutrition (NIN), Vietnam Vietnam Academy of Social Sciences (VASS), Vietnam Laboratory for Swine Diseases (SEGES), Denmark Project coordinator: Anders Dalsgaard Total grant: 4,998,157 DKK

 Rising antimicrobial resistance is a major human health concern.
 In Vietnam, (over)use of antimicrobials in the country’s sizeable pork industry has been a key contributor to the problem.

 From 2017-2020, the research project Vida-PIG I provided valuable insights into the spread of resistance on Vietnamese pig farms and into important drivers of farmers’ antimicrobials use.
 Its successor, Vida-PIG II, will add more insight and use those to design and test practical solutions.

 Vida-PIG I found traces of antimicrobials and antimicrobial resistance on many pig farms and in feed products.
 It also found that farmers often purchase and use antimicrobials while lacking adequate knowledge of pig diseases and pathogens, effective disease control strategies, and limitations and risks of antimicrobial drugs.
 They are often advised by drug stores that also lack such knowledge, in part because some of it does not currently exist.